Azirella

 ↓ Outputs: urgency adjustments, pre-emptive signals

-Layer 1 — Execution OODA <10ms
+Execution OODA <10ms

 Observe: Event trigger (order, shipment, quality hold).
 Orient: Within allocations, urgency, and authority from above.
 Decide: Narrow execution action (release, defer, rebalance).
 Act: Execute and record decision + outcome for learning.

-The Reinforcement Learning Loop: Every Intervention Teaches
+The Continuous Learning Loop, Every Intervention Teaches

 Agent Learning